 After that we saw an abundance of zebras, antelopes, monkeys and giraffes.
 Driving along the river our guide told us to keep an eye out for hippos, for those with an untrained eye however this is really hard.
 We stopped a few times with the driver pointing out at what looked like shallow rocks, but when you look at it long enough realise it’s moving and it’s a hippo!
 We got to get out of the car at a “Hippo Point”, where you could walk down to the river to look at the hippos, we even saw a couple walk out of the water.
 Not going to lie, after all the stories of how hippos are more dangerous than lions, I was actually really scared.
 Fortunately it was all fine, we walked down to the river, saw the hippos and then back to the car.

 On return from the safari we went on a sunset walk along the river, accompanied by the Maasai from our camp.
 Walking in the savannah, compared to driving, was an even more magical experience, especially when accompanied by expert Maasai, who were pointing out all the traces of animals and told us stories of the area.
+If you want to find out more about the Maasai check out this article about life in a Kenyan Maasai village.
 We then closed the day with a lovely dinner under the stars.

 Thank you Swara Osteria Camp for making it possible!
-Watch the video for the full footage of all the animals and our lovely camp!
 Have you ever been on a safari?
 How did you find it?
 Let me know in the comments below!
 We spent the rest of our Kenya trip chilling at the beach in Malindi, where we were surprised to find white sandy beaches, beautiful clear water and reefs for scuba diving!
-Click here to check it out and discover the other side of Kenya!
+If you need help planning your trip, make sure to check out this Kenyan safari packing list.